hgducharme/SQL-Basics/basic_syntax/README.md

 ### What is Structured Query Language?

-Insert here..
+Structured Query Langugae, or SQL, is a special-purpose programming language used to manage data within a relational database mangement system (RDMS).

-You will find that there are multiple ways to write the same query, and some are better than others.
+You will find that there are multiple ways to write the same query in SQL, and some ways are better than others.

 <br>